Cheapest Car Insurance for Teens

 car icon

-VEHICLE CHOICE IMPACTS TEEN INSURANCE COSTS
+HOW VEHICLE CHOICE IMPACTS TEENS CAR INSURANCE RATES

 Teenagers are often considered high-risk drivers, so choosing a car that's cheaper to insure can substantially lower premiums.
 Vehicles rated high for safety help reduce costs, while expensive, fast cars may increase them.